RasmusBC59/Sequence_builder/docs/example_notebooks/index.rst

 **************************************************
-Examples of using sequence_builder
+Examples of using sequencebuilder
 **************************************************

-Here are examples of using sequence_builder in the format of rendered Jupyter notebooks.
+Here are examples of using sequencebuilder in the format of rendered Jupyter notebooks.
-To experiment with running the example notebooks, please download them directly from the sequence_builder git repository.
+To experiment with running the example notebooks, please download them directly from the sequencebuilder git repository.

 Basic examples
 --------------